 The number of children in your household attending undergraduate college is an important factor of your financial aid application.
 You must notify the Office of Financial Aid immediately once your sibling(s) receive their bachelor’s degree.
 At this point, they are considered independent for financial aid purposes.
 Likewise, if you reported on your financial aid applications that your sibling(s) will be attending college on a full-time basis towards a degree or certificate program and their college attendance decreases, you must notify the Office of Financial Aid.

 In both cases, your parents’ expected contribution will increase and subsequently your eligibility for need-based Harvey Mudd College Scholarship and other need-based aid will decrease.

 You will not necessarily receive more need-based financial assistance if you get married.
 According to federal regulations, you are still dependent on your parents for the academic year if you get married after you file the FAFSA.
 Dependency status cannot be updated based on marriage until the following academic year.

 If you are married prior to filing the FAFSA, you will be considered an independent student for federal financial aid.
 This means that your parents won’t need to provide financial information on the FAFSA.
 They also won’t have to sign your application.

-Harvey Mudd does, however, require parental information on the CSS/Financial Aid PROFILE application for all students under 24 years of age, regardless of marital status.
-Harvey Mudd Scholarship aid will be based upon both the student’s and parents’ financial information, regardless of marital status.
+Harvey Mudd does, however, require parental information on the CSS Profile for all students under 27 years of age, regardless of marital status.
+Harvey Mudd Scholarship aid will be based upon both the student’s and parents’ financial information.
 Thus, many married students receive the same amount of aid after they get married as they did before they got married.